bambootv/nginx_cadvisor_prometheus_grafana/README.md

 ## Nginx + Alloy + Prometheus + Loki Stack

-A modernized observability stack bundling Nginx, Grafana Alloy, Prometheus, Loki, Telegraf, and Grafana in a single project.
-Alloy collects host/container metrics while Telegraf exposes Nginx-specific metrics (stub_status and nginxlog_*) for dashboard 14900.
+A modernized observability stack bundling Nginx, Grafana Alloy, Prometheus, Loki, and Grafana in a single project.
+Alloy collects host/container metrics plus all container logs (forwarded to Loki).
+Request-level dashboards read directly from Loki, so no extra Telegraf/sidecar is required.

 ### Table of Contents